ras0q/goalie/README.md

 func run() (err error) {
     g := goalie.New()
-    // Collects all captured errors at the end of the function,
+    // Collects all captured errors at the end of the function. defer g.Collect(&err)
-    // ensuring that deferred errors are propagated. defer g.Collect(&err)

     // Normal error handling for non-deferred operations should be done separately.